-In order for a title insurance policy to be issued a title search is required, but sometimes there are unrecorded municipal liens against a property that will not be revealed in the traditional title search.
+For a title insurance policy to be issued, a title search is required.
+Still, sometimes there are unrecorded municipal liens against a property that will not be revealed in the traditional title search.
 This is because the municipality does not always publicly record recurring code violations or overdue utility bills.

-As a result, many underwriters, lenders, and homebuyers require an additional search to ensure there is no hidden property debt or other issues lurking in the shadows ready to grow into a monster of a lien after closing.
-If you find this search as a requirement of your title commitment, it can be overwhelming to know where to start.
+As a result, many underwriters and lenders require an additional search to ensure there is no hidden property debt or other issues lurking in the shadows, ready to grow into a monster of a lien after closing.
+For homebuyers and real estate investors, this search will offer additional protection for their investment.
+However, if you’ve never conducted a municipal lien search, it can be overwhelming to know where to start.

 How do I perform a municipal lien search on a property or home?

-For settlement agents, title processors, paralegals or even homebuyers who are unfamiliar with this type of search, here is a break down of some the steps in requesting a municipal lien search.
+For settlement agents, title processors, paralegals, or even homebuyers who are unfamiliar with this type of search, here is a breakdown of some of the steps in requesting a municipal lien search.

 - Determine the property’s municipality